Kuly14/cvm/documentation/src/crates/precompile.md

 ### Functions:

-- `calc_linear_cost_u32`: A utility function to calculate the gas cost for certain precompiles based on their input length.
+- `calc_linear_cost_u32`: A utility function to calculate the energy cost for certain precompiles based on their input length.
 - `u64_to_b160`: A utility function for converting a 64-bit unsigned integer into a 20-byte Ethereum address.

 ### External Crates: